 In 2016, Liberty Gold undertook a strategic pivot to focus exploration on its projects in the Great Basin region, which include Black Pine, Goldstrike and Kinsley.
-In 2017, the Corporation changed its name to Liberty Gold, to better reflect its more intensive focus on U.S. gold properties located in the Great Basin in Nevada, Utah and Idaho in the western USA.
+In 2017, the Corporation changed its name to Liberty Gold, to better reflect its more intensive focus on U.S. gold properties located in the Great Basin in Nevada, Utah, and Idaho in the western USA.

-The Corporation has since then focused on its two main properties, releasing the 2018 PEA on Goldstrike and continued resource expansion efforts since then, as well as increasing its understanding of the geology and scale of the gold system at Black Pine.
-Exploration and drill programs in 2021 are planned to continue demonstrating the potential at Black Pine with an aim to release a maiden mineral resource estimate on the property.
+The Corporation has since then focused on its two main properties, releasing the 2018 PEA on Goldstrike and continued resource upgrade and expansion efforts since then, as well as the publication of the 2021 Black Pine Resource, while continuing to increase its understanding of the geology and scale of the gold system at Black Pine.
+Exploration and drill programs in 2022 are planned to continue demonstrating the potential at Black Pine with an aim to release a revised resource and Preliminary Economic Assessment ("PEA") on the property and reach a pre-feasibility study decision on Goldstrike.

-Management of the Corporation does not expect any material changes to the business; however, as is typical of the mineral exploration and development industry, from time-to-time Liberty Gold reviews potential merger, acquisition, investment, divestiture and joint venture transactions and opportunities that could enhance shareholder value.
+Management of the Corporation does not expect any material changes to the business.
+However, as is typical of the mineral exploration and development industry, from time-to-time Liberty Gold reviews potential merger, acquisition, investment, divestiture and joint venture transactions and opportunities that could enhance shareholder value.